Originally posted November 13, 2019; Updated February 28, 2023

-Finally, make sure to fill the --restart flag with =Never, or you’re risking creating a deployment instead of a pod.
 Once you hit enter, the pod will be created.
 You should see pod/nginx created appear in the terminal.

 The terminal will now display the YAML for the pod, starting with the name nginx, its location, the Minikube node, start time and current status.
 You will also see in-depth information about the nginx container, including the container ID and where the image lives.

 If you scroll all the way to the bottom of the terminal, you’ll see the events that have occurred in the pod.
-In the case of this tutorial, you’ll see that the pod was started, created, the nginx image was pulled successfully and been assigned to this pod in Minikube.
+In the case of this tutorial, you’ll see that the pod was started, created, the nginx image was pulled successfully and been assigned to this node in Minikube.

 The action of deleting the pod is simple.
-To delete the pod you have created, you once again begin the action with kubectl, followed by command delete pod nginx.Confirm the name of the pod you want to delete before pressing Enter.
+To delete the pod you have created, just run kubectl delete pod nginx.
+Be sure to confirm the name of the pod you want to delete before pressing Enter.
 If you have completed the task of deleting the pod successfully, pod nginx deleted will appear in the terminal.

 Pods are a vital unit for understanding the Kubernetes object model, as they represent the processes within an application.
 In most cases pods serve as an indirect way to manage containers within the Kubernetes.
 In more complex use cases, pods may encompass multiple containers that need to share resources, serving as the central location for container management.

 For more Kubernetes best practices, get this guide.
 It walks you through many issues you’ll face and how you can configure Kubernetes to avoid mistakes.